mjambon/dune-deps-action/README.md

 Keep a dependency graph in your README.md
 ==

-This repo defines a GitHub Action _workflow_ useful for OCaml projects hosted on GitHub and using the Dune build system.
+This repo defines a GitHub Actions _workflow_ useful for OCaml projects hosted on GitHub and using the Dune build system.
 It defines instructions for GitHub to automatically scan your project, generate a dependency graph with [dune-deps](https://github.com/mjambon/dune-deps),